Dog friendly camping QLD: 5 places to camp with dogs near Brisbane

 Golden Beach Holiday Park Caloundra

 If the beach is your thing and you want to be right among the action, you can’t go wrong with a camping trip on the Sunshine Coast.
-Check out Golden Beach Holiday Park in Caloundra for a beachside camping experience.
+Check out Golden Beach Holiday Park in Caloundra for a beach-side camping experience.
 It’s also a dog friendly camping spot, and is only an hour’s drive away from Brisbane.

 Now, it’s not the cheapest dog friendly camping option.
 It’s $45 per night in low season and $55 per night in peak season.
 But you’re paying a premium for the location.
 It’s certainly not secluded, and is great if you like being within walking distance of a range of activities and food options.
 The holiday park is a 100m stroll away from the beach and a short walk to shops and restaurants.

 Pups must be kept on-leash here and have to be on their best behaviour at all times.
+There are also no pets allowed for unit bookings, so keep that in mind when you make your plans.

 Get your gear around with a GoGet